Microsoft Teams vs Skype for Business : What’s New?

 1 – Skype for Business Online

-Skype for Business Online is set to go end of life.
-Microsoft has not announced a date yet but they have confirmed it is happening.
+Skype for Business Online is set to go end of life on 31st July 2021.

 Whilst Microsoft Teams is not a direct replacement for Skype for Business Online, it is where Microsoft is moving to – which means customers must too.

 2 – Skype for Business Server

 Microsoft has commitment to Skype for Business Server for years to come.

 SFB server is the software that provides the infrastructure for enterprise messaging, presence, VoIP, ad hoc and structured conferences, and PSTN connectivity.